What Is 'Open-Box' and Should You Buy It?

 Where to Buy Open-Box

 The best place to buy open-box products is at a retailer you trust.
-Amazon, Newegg, and Best Buy all sell open-box items, and products often fall under their standard return policy (though you'll want to double-check).
+Amazon, Newegg, and Best Buy all sell open-box items, and products often fall under their standard return policies (though obviously, you'll want to double-check before making a purchase).